palantir/foundry-platform-python/docs/v2/AipAgents/Session.md

 session_rid = "ri.aip-agents..session.292db3b2-b653-4de6-971c-7e97a7b881d6"
 # MessageId | The identifier for the in-progress exchange to cancel.
 This should match the `messageId` which was provided when initiating the exchange with `streamingContinue`.
 message_id = "00f8412a-c29d-4063-a417-8052825285a5"
-# Optional[PreviewMode] | preview
+# typing.Optional[core_models.PreviewMode] | preview
 preview = None
-# Optional[AgentMarkdownResponse] | When specified, the exchange is added to the session with the client-provided response as the result.
+# typing.Optional[AgentMarkdownResponse] | When specified, the exchange is added to the session with the client-provided response as the result.
 When omitted, the exchange is not added to the session.
 response = "The status of your order is **In Transit**."